What's in a Virchew Bowl? Hemp!

 This blog is a continuation of our series "What's in a Virchew Bowl?"
 This time, I'm going to serve up some valuable information on the benefits of including hemp in your dog's diet, especially with regards to 'healthy fats'.

 (Hint: don't worry, it has nothing to do with Snoop Dogg!

-Before I answer that question, you may be wondering if dogs can eat hemp seeds?
-Well, the answer is yes!
-Hemp seeds are not only completely safe for dogs, but these little powerhouses also boast incredible health benefits for your little buddy!
+Before I answer that question, you may be wondering if dogs can eat hemp hearts?
+Well, of course the answer is yes!
+Hemp hearts are not only completely safe for dogs, but these little powerhouses also boast incredible health benefits for your little buddy!
 A growing number of pet food manufacturers include hemp as a complete, alternative protein.
 The focus of this blog is to share with you the evidence-based reasons why your dog should consume this super seed!